-Laboratory analysis of the monthly CB and PB samples is completed through 2012.
-Recent data show that DO is lowest at the CB upstream station (CB00.5) where it does drop below 5 mg/L (level that is necessary to support in-stream biota) during the summer months.
+Laboratory analysis of the monthly CB and PB samples collected in 2015 is approximately 90% complete.
+Recent data show that DO is lowest at the CB upstream station (CB00.5) where it does drop below 5 mg/L (level that is necessary to support instream biota) during the summer months.
 The downstream stations do not drop below 5 mg/L and this difference is due to the hydrologic and biogeochemical properties of the upstream sampling location which has slow stream flow, high dissolved organic matter content and resembles a wetland.
 DO increases downstream as flow becomes faster and the stream is re-aerated.
-It is highly unlikely that historical incinerator operations are impacting present day DO levels in this brook as they have in the past.

-Data from 2000 until now indicate that the steam is strongly impacted by road salt application at its origin, which is essentially a road-side ditch along the state highway leading to a wetland area, and by road salt applied by UNH and the town of Durham which drains to the middle and lower reaches of the brook.
+Data from 2000 until now indicate that the steam is strongly impacted by road salt application at its origin, which is essentially a road-side ditch along the state highway leading to a wetland area, and by road salt applied by UNH and the town of Durham which drains to the middle and lower reaches of the brook (Figure 4).
 Average sodium and chloride concentrations, as well as specific conductance, appear to have remained reasonably constant since 2001, but are much higher than in 1991 (Daley et al. 2009).
 Concentrations are highest at the upstream stations and tend to decline downstream as the stream flows through the campus athletic fields and then increase as the stream passes through the heart of campus and downtown Durham.
 Concentrations are also highest during years of low flow.
+Data from this project have been used to list College Brook as impaired for excess chloride.